 Training and supervision

-Befriending volunteers are supervised by the Family Befriending Coordinator (currently Nisha).
-Once placed with a family the Befriender and the Family Befriending Coordinator maintain regular correspondence to ensure the effective delivery of service.
-After 6 months there will be a review meeting attended by the Family Befriending Coordinator, the family and the Befriender.
+Mentoring volunteers are supervised by the Parent Services Manager (Kayleigh Thornton).
+Once placed with a family the Mentor and Manager maintain regular correspondence to ensure the effective delivery of service.
+After 6 months there will be a review meeting attended by the Manager, the family and the Mentor.

-Befrienders must always attend monthly supervision sessions with the Family Services Organiser and CEO.
-They must also complete weekly log sheets and return these to the Family Services Organiser at the earliest opportunity.
+Mentors must always attend monthly supervision sessions with the Manager and CEO.
+They must also complete weekly log sheets and return these to the Manager at the earliest opportunity.

 All personal information about families is held securely in accordance with the Data Protection Act 1988.
 Information is shared with the professionals that refer families to us, but no information is shared with any other organisations without the permission of the family.

 The safety of families and children is our first priority.
 If there is a child protection concern, volunteers are legally obligated to report this to social services.

 How do I become a Parent Mentor?

 Please click here for more information about volunteering your time and to see whether we’re currently looking for new Mentoring volunteers.